dbos-inc/dbos-demo-apps/python/dbos-fastapi-template/README.md

 <details>
 <summary><strong>Starting Postgres with Docker</strong></summary>

-If you have Docker, you can start a Postgres locally with:
+If you have Docker, you can start a Postgres database locally with:

 ```shell
 export PGPASSWORD=dbos